NickShermeister/InteractiveProgramming/README.md

 # InteractiveProgramming
-This is the base repo for the interactive programming project for Software Design, Spring 2016 at Olin College.
+In order to run Durak, you must clone the repo to you computer.
+After that, enter the repo and run:

+python3 card_game.py